Harney County

 Controlling, not exterminating

 There is no way to exterminate the mosquitoes.
 We only work to control them.
 TRMVC utilizes an integrated approach to control mosquitoes, starting with the least toxic methods.
 Our goal is to reduce the mosquitoes to a tolerable, safe level, using the least amount of pesticides.
-Larval control, using source reduction and larvicides are the priority.
-If we can address the trouble-causing sources, adulticides become much less needed.
+Larval control, using source reduction and larvicides are the primary measures.
+If we can resolve the trouble-causing sources, adulticides become less needed.

 Mosquito Adulticiding